 During the Rabi season of 2022-23 and 2023-24 the field experiment was conducted at the Experimental Farm of College of Agriculture, Tripura located in warm and humid sub-tropical climate of Agartala, Tripura in North-Eastern part of India [91.318146˚ East longitude, 23.910861˚ North latitude and 12.80 m altitude].
 The soil of the experimental field was mainly acidic, including a moderate drainage system and uniform texture.
-The monsoon begins here during the 1st week of June with an average rainfall of about 2200 mm.
+The monsoon begins during the 1st week of June with an average rainfall of about 2200 mm.

-The experiment was set up in a randomized block design with three replications of each variation.
-The entire trial site was leveled and divided into 36 plots of 3x2 sqm.
-During the Rabi season, seedlings were sowed at 15 x12 cm spacing between rows and plants.
-Fertilizer like- FYM @10-12 t/ha as basal dose along with half dose of Nitrogen (125Kg), full doses of P2O5 (75Kg) and full doses of K2O (75Kg) was applied during field preparation.
-The remaining amount of Nitrogen (50Kg) was applied in two split doses the first being applied one month after transplanting & the second split was given at 45 days after transplanting.
+The experiments were set up in a randomized block design with three replications..
+The entire trial site was leveled and divided into 36 plots of 3 x2m (6 sqm).
+Seedlings were sowed at 15 x12 cm spacing between rows and plants.
+Fertilizer FYM @10-12 t/ha as basal dose along with half dose of Nitrogen (125kg/ha), full doses of P2O5 (75kg/ha) and full doses of K2O (75kg) was applied during field preparation.
+The remaining amount of Nitrogen (50Kg) was applied in two split doses the first being applied one month after transplanting and the second split was applied at 45 days after transplanting.

 Diverse varieties of Onion were collected from different sources employed for the present study.
-Total 12 varieties were selected, among which T12 (Bhima Shakti) was taken as check variety, since it was recommended for Zone-III(Tripura) by AICRP & AINRPOG, Mahajan et al., (2018).
-The brief description of the Onion varieties under study is presented in Table: 1.
+Total 12 varieties were selected, among which T12 (Bhima Shakti) was considered as check, since it was recommended for Zone-III(Tripura) by AICRP & AINRPOG, (Mahajan et al., 2018).
+The brief description of the Onion varieties under the study is presented in Table: 1.

-The observations were recorded on ten randomly selected plant from each plot on different growth and yield characters.
-The "Analysis of Variance" method was used to examine data collected on a variety of variables (Panse and Sukhatme, 1967).
-The d.f. (n-1) and total variance (S2) were divided into several potential sources.
-To determine "F" values and, eventually, to test for significance at the 5% level (P = 0.05), Further, The Duncan Multiple Range Test (DMRT) was used to differentiate and compare treatment means at a 5% probability level.
+The observations were recorded on ten randomly selected plant from each plot on growth and yield characters.
+The "Analysis of Variance" method was used to analyse the data collected The Duncan Multiple Range Test (DMRT) was used to differentiate and compare treatment means at a 5% level of significance.

 Table 1 : CHARACTERISATION OF ONION VARIETIES